lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 #.
 For the **Default View** field, select **Month**, **Week**, or **Agenda**.

-   This is the initial view students have the calendar.
+   This is the initial view that your students have of the calendar.
 Each student can change his or her view.

 #.
 Select **Save**.

-.. _Enable Google Documents in OLX:
+.. _Enable Google Calendars in OLX:

 *******************************
-Enable Google Documents in OLX
+Enable Google Calendars in OLX
 *******************************

-To enable Google documents in your course, you must add the string ``google-calendar`` to the ``course`` element's ``advanced-modules`` attribute in the
-XML file that defines the course structure.
+To enable Google calendars in your course, you must add the string ``google- calendar`` to the ``course`` element's ``advanced-modules`` attribute in the XML file that defines the course structure.

-For example, the following XML snippet enables Google documents and calendars:
+For example, the following XML enables Google documents and calendars:

 .. code-block:: xml